United Parish of Auburndale: Architecture

 The church is located in the southern part of the village of Auburndale, in a residential area near Lasell Junior College.
 It is set on the eastern corner of Hancock Street and Woodland Road, and is oriented with its front facing Hancock Street.
 It is a long single-story wood-frame structure, with a gable roof and clapboarded exterior.
 A three-stage square tower rises from the front right corner, its levels defined by round-arch Romanesque windows and belfry openings, with a slate-roof steeple at the top.
 The main entrance is set at the center of the Hancock Street facade, beneath a large stained-glass round-arch window.
 Window bays are articulated by pilasters, and most windows have round-arch tops.
 The eaves and gable ends are adorned with drip moulding.
 The porch on the south side has elaborate later Victorian decorative elements.

 Activities

 Other than hosting weekly congregations and other religious services, the church is involved in several fundraisers and community service actions.
 In the past it has hosted weekly alcoholics anonymous meetings.
 It also holds an annual pumpkin patch fundraiser in October.

+There is a church auction held every two years, the most recent of which was held in April of 2024 and the next is set to happen in early 2026.